Museum with a café-restaurant with terrace presenting exhibitions of the antiquities of the Acropolis.

 A first architectural competition was launched in 1976.
 Ten years later, Melina Mercouri relaunched the project as part of her campaign to provide a fitting setting for the Parthenon friezes in Greece.
 While British ambassador to Istanbul, Lord Elgin (1766-1841) had snatched some of the Parthenon's finest treasures, still on display to this day at the British Museum, which has "custody" of them and is still opposed to their return.
 Designed by Franco-Swiss architect Bernard Tschumi, the new Acropolis Museum opened in June 2009.

 This gigantic structure of glass, steel and concrete is in direct visual contact with the sacred rock.
-Its bay windows cleverly reflect the Acropolis, visible almost throughout the visit.
+Its bay windows skilfully reflect the Acropolis, visible almost throughout the visit.
 As soon as visitors arrive, they discover the city's archaeological remains on stilts and in the basement.
 The collections are then organized into five themes: the slopes of the Acropolis, the Archaic Acropolis, the Parthenon, the monuments of the Classical Acropolis and the "other collections".
-Everywhere, the building makes the most of natural light to showcase its 4,000 exhibits.
+Everywhere, the building makes the most of natural light to highlight its 4,000 or so exhibits.

 On the second floor, a multimedia center broadcasts documentaries.
 The large terrace overlooking the Acropolis, which houses a pleasant, shaded café-restaurant, is also accessible without a ticket and without queuing.